clmc99/hello-world/README.md

 # hello-world

 Hi!
 I'm Kim, cat enthusiast and savorer of desserts.
-I hail from colder northern areas, but having been removed from my homeland in my pursuit of higher education, I now find solace in air conditioned rooms.
+I hail from colder northern areas, but having been removed from my homeland in pursuit of higher education, I now find solace in air conditioned rooms.

 I like to use Python and Java.